The second life of GMC's

 GMC's ready for mounting the tipper body and delivery by the Groko firm

-The Groka worshop and several GMC tippers under construction.
+The Groka workshop and several GMC tippers under construction.

 A GMC tipper with Dutch custom cab under the hopper somewhere near Haarlem (source: archive ofPaul de Keizer).